 The amount of error prevalent in society and the diabolical schemes used against the Church can often become overwhelming to confront.
 It becomes additionally difficult when Catholics themselves have internalized the message of their enemies; so not only are we facing grave error externally, but internally as well.

 I have come across two recent discoveries, which I admit may not be new to everyone else, that have really bothered me lately.

-The first discovery is that apparently, there is a big charismatic renewal in the Catholic Church, which is an integration of the heresies of the Pentecostal denomination into Catholic spirituality.
+The first discovery is that apparently, there is a big charismatic renewal in the Catholic Church, which is an integration of the dangerous practices of the Pentecostal denomination into Catholic spirituality.
 I find it disturbing that some Catholics seem really excited about this movement.
 When I first starting to truly seek Christ I attended a Pentecostal church.
 God, however, had different plans for me and would not allow my attendance to be permanent.
 When noted charlatans such as Benny Hinn, Kenneth Copeland, Creflo Dollar, and numerous other health and wealth prosperity heretics began to be promoted as God-fearing preachers, my spiritual radar quickly went up.
-Moved by the grace of God, I eventually travelled far away from this den of heresies.
+Moved by the grace of God, I eventually travelled far away from this false Christian revival.

 The charismatic evangelical culture is not one that should be integrated into the life of the Church.
 When truth is mixed with error, it is always the truth that will suffer.
 And it is because of this fact that Catholics ought to seek the conversion of Pentecostals into the true mystical body of Christ, rather than ally with them.
 It is only then that the so-called charismatics will experience the mysteries of divine revelation.